 Young Homeless man reminisces about his family and his feelings towards his father.

 |UNCLE TOM'S NEPHEWS - Cleophis||Josiah Thomas Turner||

-A young black man relives a violent night in 1961 Birmingham, Alabama.
+A black man relives a violent night in 1961 Birmingham, Alabama.